-Enterprise Resource Planning or ERP is mainly the software which is used for the sake of standardizing, streamlining, and even integrating the different business processes across several verticals of business.
-The software can be applied to varying segments of a business enterprise ranging from human resources to procurement of raw materials, their subsequent distribution and so on.
+Enterprise Resource Planning (or ERP) mainly refers to the software which is used for the purpose of standardizing, streamlining, and even integrating different business processes across several verticals of business.
+The software can be applied to varying segments of a business enterprise, ranging from human resources to the procurement of raw materials, their subsequent distribution, and so on.

 So, you could say that Enterprise Resource Planning is mainly a category of business management software.
-It offers an integrated approach to carrying out the core business processes and simplifies a lot of sub-modules.
-It, therefore, assists in better business functioning and smoother managerial decisions too.
+It offers an integrated approach to carrying out core business processes, and it simplifies a lot of sub-modules.
+Therefore, it assists in better business functioning and smoother managerial decisions too.

 The History Of ERP

 Let us take a look at the history of ERP to give you some background upon which you will be able to further substantiate your understanding of the matter.

 It was back in the year 1990 when Gartner created the term ERP.
 He used it so he could chart the evolution of MRP and MRP II at the same time, as well as take into account other important aspects of the business enterprise too.
 Both MRP and MRP II failed to take into account the finances, and even the HR part meticulously.
 This is what ERP aspired to achieve.

 More about Material Requirements Planning (MRP).